nf-core/website/src/content/docs/contributing/adding_pipelines/create_pipeline.md

 ---
-title: Adding a new pipeline
+title: Create a new pipeline
 subtitle: Follow this walkthrough to add a new pipeline to nf-core.
+weight: 10
 ---

 # Create a pipeline from the template